 — How do you make the change from a command and control to freedom-based company?

 — How can companies adopt this in countries that don’t encourage free societies?

 — This is one of those big, change the world ideas, how can it be implemented?

 The questions left me feeling a sense of hope and excitement that these university students saw the value of what was being presented and started to wonder about how to implement it.

 I answered every question truthfully and made myself available for follow up with any of the students.
 The comment made about “changing the world” stood out for me.

 I looked at the young man in the eyes and said to him: “It is someone like you, who will start a company, become the leader of one, and remember this presentation, that will make the change.
 Then one of your people will do the same, and the trickled down effect of that will change a society, a country, and the world.”

 Some of us are on a mission to start this change, to spark it, to inspire it, with a Radical Movement to help organizations embrace freedom and equivalence.

-My personal mission and responsibility, as the author of the upcoming book “Emotionally Aware Leadership” is to stop the spread of a worldwide epidemic, the most pervasive disease that plagues all of humanity “low self-worth”.
+My personal mission and responsibility, as the author of the upcoming book “Emotionally Aware Leadership” is to stop the spread of a worldwide epidemic that fosters co-dependency, and keeps us in a mind-set prison of not being able to break free of controls.
+The most pervasive disease that plagues all of humanity “low self-worth”.

 Want to change the world?